 It’s Your Turn

 What do you think?
 Is the Scrum Agile Methodology still applicable in today’s modern economy and software deployment environments?
 Do you recognize the practical explanation or do you have more suggestions?
-What are your success factors for the good Scrum Agile set up?

 Share your experience and knowledge in the comments box below.